LilNick0101/LLM-and-MCP/code/README.md

 # Agents Source Code

 This folder contains the source code of the two agents implemented for the thesis project.
 The first agent is responsible for detecting vulnerabilities in Android applications using LLMs and the [JADX AI MCP Plugin](https://github.com/zinja-coder/jadx-ai-mcp), while the second agent is responsible for generating Proof-of-Concept (PoC) exploits to test whether the detected vulnerabilities are exploitable.
+For setting up the LLM and querying it, I used [Pydantic AI](https://pydantic.dev/docs/ai/overview/) to define the expected output format and to set up the MCP connection.

 ## Requirements